New Heinz Ketchup Ad Is Taken From ‘Mad Men’ Episode

-If the new Heinz ketchup ads look familiar to you it may be because you’ve already seen them.
-On the AMC TV series Mad Men.
-It’s true.
+If the new Heinz ketchup ads look familiar to you, it might be because you’ve already seen them on the AMC TV series Mad Men.
 In one episode of Man Men, Don Draper and company pitched the very same ad campaign to the Heinz company in a fictional storyline and lost the job.
-However, with the help of the creative agency, David, Heinz has had a change of heart reports Advertising Age magazine.
+However, with the help of the creative agency David, Heinz has had a change of heart, reports Advertising Age magazine.

-The three print ads feature close up views of French fries, a cheeseburger and a steak with only little line of text that reads, “Pass the Heniz” which are almost identical to the ones the John Hamm’s character pitched in that 2013 Mad Men episode.
+The three print ads feature close-up views of French fries, a cheeseburger, and a steak with a only little line of text that reads, “Pass the Heinz” which are almost identical to the ones the John Hamm’s character pitched in that 2013 Mad Men episode.
 Don Draper is even getting some of the credit.
 Well, sort of.
 Actually, it’s Sterling Draper Pryce and David who are given credit for the new campaign.

 “What we love about it is that even though Don Draper created the ‘Pass the Heinz’ campaign almost 50 years ago, the communication still really works and resonates today,” jokes Nicole Kulwicki, head of the Heinz brand at Kraft Heinz.

 “It’s simple and it’s tantalizingly incomplete,” says Draper about the campaign in the TV show.
 “What’s missing?
 One thing.
 Pass the Heinz.”

-When the ad executive says, “You mean, pass the Heinz ketchup,” Don replies.
-“It’s Heinz.
+When the ad executive says, “You mean, pass the Heinz ketchup,” Don replies, “It’s Heinz.
 It only means one thing.”

-David team members re-watched the episode and felt that the campaign had some merit.
+David team members rewatched the episode and felt that the campaign had some merit.

 “The creative execution itself and what we love about it is that it really doesn’t require paragraphs of copy to explain it,” said Ms. Kulwicki.
 “Really all that’s missing is the Heinz.”